Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 (a) Reduce greenhouse gas emissions?

 To reach the relevant emissions target, the Swiss emission trading scheme (ETS) was introduced.
-It applies to companies committing them to reduce their CO2 equivalent emissions.
+It applies to companies engaged in specific activities committing them to reduce their CO2 equivalent emissions.
 By complying with the prescribed targets, the concerned companies benefit from being exempt from the CO2 tax.
+A maximum quantity of emission allowances is defined for each year in advance.
+This is then allocated to the participating companies, which can then trade their allowances.

-The Swiss ETS is separate from the EU ETS, but Switzerland pursues the goal of linking the two systems.
+The Swiss ETS is separate from the EU ETS, but both Switzerland and the European Union pursue the goal of linking the two systems.
 For this purpose, Switzerland has undertaken some adjustments to its ETS.
 The most significant change is the inclusion of aviation emissions into the Swiss ETS.
-Consequently, the Ordinance on the Acquisition and Reporting of Tonne-Kilometre Data relating to Distances Covered by Aircraft entered into force on July 1 2017 and it is currently expected that the linking agreement will be signed by the end of 2017.
+It is currently aspired that the treaty linking the two systems will be ratified before 2020.

 A key instrument of the existing environmental and climate policy is the Federal Act on the Reduction of CO2 Emissions.
 Together with the Federal Ordinance on the Reduction of CO2 Emissions, it provides the legal framework for the reduction of domestic greenhouse gas emissions.
 Among other measures, the CO2 emission of new passenger cars must be reduced to specific values.
 The relevant values are adjusted from time to time in order to take into account technological progress.